 Cycling for Exercise

-You can increase the intensity by pedaling faster or by increasing the pedal resistance.
+You can increase the intensity of cycling for exercise by pedaling faster or by increasing the pedal resistance.
 Most bikes offer a dozen levels of difficulty and even have built-in heart rate monitors.

 The fat burning potential for bikes is moderate to high.
 Because the exercise is non weight bearing, you have to pedal quite vigorously to make cycling a good fat burner.
 Generally speaking, you'll have to get the rpms up to 70 to 90 and increase the resistance to maximize the fat burning effects.